um-acs/acs_docs/docs/linux/3-rwx.rst

 For a directory, ``x`` means users have permission to search the directory.

-File and Directory Permission Examples:
+File and Directory Permission Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``mydir`` contains two files.
 The owner (u) has read and write (rw)